Limited Time Offer

 Here are examples of recent HVAC projects completed in Palo Alto neighborhoods similar to yours:

 Installed a Lennox variable-speed heat pump system (model EL16XCV with iComfort smart thermostat) in a 2,400 sq ft College Terrace home near Stanford.
 The new 17 SEER2 system replaced a 14 SEER AC and furnace, providing app-based control, efficient cooling during Palo Alto's warm summers, quieter operation, and reducing energy costs by approximately 39%.
-The Stanford professor homeowner qualified for $2,100 in combined rebates and federal tax credits.
+The Stanford professor homeowner.
+The 1920s home had no existing ductwork.
+The new inverter-driven system preserves the home's architectural integrity, provides efficient heating and cooling, operates whisper-quiet, and offers individual room control.
+The installation qualified for historic home preservation rebates plus heat pump incentives.

 Ready to Schedule Indoor Air Quality in Palo Alto?